 AFSA is committed to achieving and maintaining a high level of service for our clients.
 We strive to provide helpful information but cannot offer legal advice, legal interpretations or opinions.

-Our comprehensive personal insolvency and trustee services include providing practical information about options to deal with unmanageable debt and acting as trustee for personal insolvency administrations.
+Our comprehensive trustee services include providing practical information about options to deal with unmanageable debt and acting as trustee for personal insolvency administrations.

 Enforcement and Practitioner Supervision